Never miss an important update |

 Opportunities are Infinite

-The new plan will be based on data sharing and will set up a multi-agency task force(Project Bloom).
+The new plan will be based on data sharing and set up a multi-agency task force(Project Bloom).
 The government expects higher coordination from the industry intelligence with greater emphasis on reporting scams.

-The government agreed to focus on secondary scammers, and it plans to review the regulations associated with pension transfer within 18 months of activation.
+The government agreed to focus on secondary scammers and plans to review the regulations associated with pension transfer within 18 months of activation.
 A further review of the plan can be made every three years to allow the flag system to keep track of the activities related to the account.

 Initially, a pension scam is difficult to track as it is promoted by some of the most convincing online stores or professional websites.
 The testimonials, reviews and brochures of these sites appear reliable.
 The tricksters contact people out of the blue through phone, text messages or emails and sometimes, they advertise it online.